 Budget: 276 USD per person per day approximately.

 Turkey is much more than just your favourite drama series.
-Visiting the ancient city of Istanbul will give you the chance to witness the beautiful locations that have mesmerized you in all the Turkish movies you have watched.
+Visiting the ancient city of Istanbul will allow you to witness the beautiful locations that have mesmerized you in all the Turkish movies you have watched.

 This city, alongside the hustle and bustle, creates a full palette of diverse enjoyment with the perfect colours of the ancient history of Byzantine-Ottoman history and modern city life.